 However, for larger or more demanding networks, administrators should consider more advanced protocols such as Open Shortest Path First (OSPF) or Enhanced Interior Gateway Routing Protocol (EIGRP) to ensure scalability and efficiency.

-Understanding the strengths and limitations of RIP enables network professionals to make informed decisions about their routing strategies.
+Understanding the strengths and limitations of RIP in networking enables network professionals to make informed decisions about their routing strategies.